 CAE is more virulent and infectious and more obvious in young goats than JD.
 CAE is primarily transmitted through colostrum, contaminated milk, pastures and everyday farming items like overalls, boots and milk buckets.
 Goats infected with JD or CAE may not show clinical signs until they are quite mature but, if they remain undetected, they can spread the disease throughout the herd.

 Animal Health Australia (AHA) and the Goat Industry Council of Australia (GICA) are embarking on a national campaign to encourage goat producers to use the actions in this simple management strategy to help eliminate both diseases from Australian goat herds.
 The plan is likely to be of most use to producers breeding or managing dairy goats and other intensively run goats.

 The National Kid Rearing Plan was developed jointly between GICA (on behalf of the national goat industry) and the state departments of primary industries.

 The good news for all interested goat producers is that the National Kid Rearing Plan provides one set of simple and cost effective actions that can help mitigate the risks of two diseases.

-Goat producers are also encouraged to download a copy of the National Farm Biosecurity Reference Manual – Grazing Livestock Production.
+Goat producers are also encouraged to download a copy of the National Farm Biosecurity Reference Manual – Grazing Livestock.
 The manual covers vital grazing livestock biosecurity practices which can also help goat producers implement ways to prevent JD and CAE coming on to their properties.

 By raising kids in a disease-free environment and undertaking the correct testing procedures for both diseases, goat producers can progressively eliminate the diseases from their herds.